What You Need To Know: Drugged Driving Car Accidents

 Prescription drugs may cause impairment on their own.
 Additionally, prescription drugs taken along with other medication and/or alcohol may cause even worse impairment.
 Talk with your medical provider about the potential side effects of your prescribed medication and what it can’t be taken with.
 Whether you are taking a newly prescribed medication or taking a higher dose of a medication prescribed to you, you must first assess how that medication affects your cognition and thinking before getting behind the wheel, especially if your prescribed medication is a controlled substance like hydrocodone or valium.
 Additionally, you want to check your prescribed medicine bottle for warnings such as “do not take with alcohol,” potential side effects, and “do not operate heavy machinery”.
 It is important to know that driving is considered operating heavy machinery.

 Recreational use of marijuana is illegal in Florida, whereas medical marijuana treatment is legal.
 That being said, driving under the influence for any reason is illegal.
 It’s still illegal for you to operate a vehicle under the influence of marijuana even if you have a medical license.
 You should consult with your medical provider about potential side effects and what you can and can’t do when taking medical marijuana before you choose to operate a vehicle.

 You probably aren’t asking yourself if the nasal spray you bought for your seasonal allergies at your local pharmacy can impair your ability to navigate on the road.
-The unfortunate truth is, commonly used over-the-counter medications, like cold and allergy medicines and sleep aides, can put drivers at risk by causing side effects such as drowsiness, nausea, and blurred vision.
+The unfortunate truth is, commonly used over-the-counter medications, like cold and allergy medicines and sleep aids, can put drivers at risk by causing side effects such as drowsiness, nausea, and blurred vision.
 When you are taking an over-the-counter medication, it is best practice to first check the medicine bottle for warnings about potential side effects before getting behind the wheel.